roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2247/README.md

         href: https://downloads.rakwireless.com/LoRa/RAK2247-Mini-PCIe/Hardware-Specification/RAK2247-3D-Model.rar
 ---

-# RAK2247 LoRaWAN® Gateway Concentrator Module
+# RAK2247 LPWAN Gateway Concentrator Module

 <rk-img
   :src="`${$frontmatter.static_root}/rak2247_overview.jpg`"
   width="50%"
   figure-number="1"
-  caption="RAK2247 LoRaWAN® Gateway Concentrator Module" />
+  caption="RAK2247 LPWAN Gateway Concentrator Module" />

 ## Product Background

-The **RAK2247 LoRaWAN® Gateway Concentrator Module** is a LoRa® Concentrator module with mini-PCIe form factor based on the SX1301.
-This enables easy integration into routers and other networking equipment, adding LoRaWAN® Gateway capabilities.
+The **RAK2247 LPWAN Gateway Concentrator Module** is a LoRa® Concentrator module with mini-PCIe form factor based on the SX1301.
+This enables easy integration into routers and other networking equipment, adding Gateway capabilities.
 The module can be used in any embedded platform offering a mini-PCIe slot with an SPI or USB connection.

 Despite its small size, the device is an 8-channel concentrator module.
-By integrating it together with a computing core, a fully fledged LoRaWAN® Gateway solution can easily be created.
+By integrating it together with a computing core, a fully fledged Gateway solution can easily be created.

 <rk-btn
   src="quick-start-guide.html"
-  label="Set up Your RAK2247 LoRaWAN® Gateway Concentrator Module" />
+  label="Set up Your RAK2247 LPWAN Gateway Concentrator Module" />

 &nbsp;